 “For this year’s AMC, we felt it was particularly important to uplift Alicia Garza’s call for bold collaboration, both across difference and beyond cynicism,” says AMP executive director Jenny Lee.
 “Alicia shared an expansive vision for not only surviving this current political moment, but building collective power for the long term in ways that transform us and grow our humanity.”

-We’re excited to share Alicia’s full remarks below, as well as the video recap of the
+We’re excited to share Alicia’s full remarks below, as well as the video recap of the that follows.

 Opening Ceremony Keynote for AMC2017 by Alicia Garza